How to Make HTTP Requests in Node.js With Fetch API

 .catch(error => console.error('Error:', error));

-For example, you can use this approach to send the user’s login and password using the POST method for authorization.
+For example, developers can use this approach to send the user’s login and password using the POST method for authorization.
 In this case, the server will respond with a message indicating whether the authorization was successful.

 Sending Complex POST Request using Fetch